-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will increase by 13 percent by 2028.
+If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are a couple of reasons why these jobs are expanding so rapidly.
-One is homeowners using government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-In conclusion, there’s the red-hot real estate market and a home shortage that’s driven a boost in new construction homes.
+There are a few reasons why these jobs are expanding so fast.
+One is homeowners using government refunds to purchase more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
+Finally, there’s the red-hot housing market and a house shortage that’s driven an increase in new construction houses.

 What Is an HVAC Technician?

-A HVAC technician is an individual who services, installs and maintains heating and cooling units.
-Most serve both homeowners and business owners.
+An HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+Most assist both homeowners and business owners.
 And, most important, you’ll be skilled in:

 - Air conditioners